MagicalCornFlake/dzwonnik-2/README.md

  - lxml (in particular the `HTML` module)

 # Usage
 Dzwonnik 2 is a Discord bot intended to be used on Konrad Guzek's school Discord server.
-The server's ID is hard-coded into the constants file, however with modifications it would be able to run on other severs as well.
+The server's ID is hard-coded into the module constants, however with modifications it would be able to run on other severs as well.
 The default command prefix is `!`, but its usage in the code is extremely organised so with a single modification the prefix could be changed to any string.
 Note that there is currently no built-in command for changing the prefix, however there is a command for executing python code accessible to the sever owner.

 ## Commands
 Dzwonnik 2 contains a `help` command which outlines all the commands that are available to the general users.
 The help message may also be sent whenever a user __@mentions__ the bot.